 Birds of East Asia: The e-Book version is now available

-The ground-breaking field guide to all the birds of Japan and all surrounding countries in the East Asia region just became better.
-It is now available in an easy to carry digital format.
+The ground-breaking field guide to all the birds of Japan and all surrounding countries in the East Asia region is also available in an easy to carry digital format.

 This must-have book for all birders visiting Japan, Korea, Taiwan, eastern China and the Russian Far East, is heavy in the pocket or backpack.
 With that in mind a new version of the first edition has been prepared.